Sri Lankan rupee: Coins

-The observe and reverse designs of the new coins remained identical to the circulating coins of the new series based on similar denominations.
+The obverse and reverse designs of the new coins remained identical to the circulating coins of the new series based on similar denominations.
 However their weights and compositions have been changed to electroplated steel as opposed to a solid alloy for easier identification purposes and to save on production expense.

 In the year 2017, a complete new series of stainless steel coins was introduced and is currently in circulation.

 2017 - New coin series

 Commemorative coins

 The Central Bank of Sri Lanka has issued commemorative coins since 1957.

 On 15 December 2010, to mark the 60th Anniversary, the Central Bank of Sri Lanka issued a frosted proof crown size multi-colour silver commemorative coin in the denomination of Rs.
 5,000/-.
 It was the first multi-colour coin issued by the Central Bank.
-CBSL has published a new limited edition of 1000 Rs commemorative coin on March 9, 2023, to commemorate Sri Lanka's 75th Independence Day Celebration.
+CBSL has published a new limited edition of 1000 Rs commemorative coin on 9 March 2023, to commemorate Sri Lanka's 75th Independence Day Celebration.
 The 1000 Rs commemorative coins will be up for sale for Rs.6,000 per coin at listed CBSL sales outlets.

 Commemorative coins issued by the Central Bank of Sri Lanka: